 - 1/4 cup unsweetened fine shredded coconut, such as Let's Do Organic brand

 - Add the nuts to your food processor's bowl.
-Pulse several times until they're fully ground up.
+Process until they're fully ground up.

 - Add the raisins and dates.
-Pulse several more times.
+Process until they're also fully ground up.

 - Add the peanut butter and honey.
-Pulse until the mixture is evenly ground up and blended together.
+Process until the mixture is evenly ground up and blended together.
 Don't be surprised if it forms into a lopsided ball in the processor bowl.